 One Punch-Man is the manga remake of the original web comic by ONE.
 In 2014, the series was nominated for the 7th annual Manga Taishou Award and was ranked 7th place.

 The manga is published in English by VIZ Media under the Shonen Jump imprint; digitally since February 18, 2014 and physically since September 1, 2015.
 The English version was nominated for the 2015 Eisner Award for Best U.S. Edition of International Material—Asia.
 It is also published in Polish by J.P.
-Fantastica since December 5, 2015, in Spanish by Ivrea España since December 31, 2015, in Portuguese (Brazil) by Panini Comics since March 19, 2016 and will be published in Italy by Planet Manga in May 2016.
+Fantastica since December 5, 2015, in Spanish by Ivrea España since December 31, 2015, in Portuguese (Brazil) by Panini Comics since March 19, 2016 and has been published in Italian by Panini Comics under the Planet Manga imprint since April 7, 2016.

 Onepunchman, the story of the great hero Saitama, an unemployed guy who found his career in being a superhero, after training for three years he achieved great power, sadly for him, he manages to destroy any enemy in just one punch, rending him bored and empty.